Drishti (yoga): Iyengar

-In Sivananda Yoga
+Sivananda

-Sivananda Yoga makes use of two Drishtis, namely Nāsāgre and Bhrūmadhye, for tratak exercise (a purification) rather than in asana practice.
+Sivananda Yoga makes use of two drishtis, namely Nāsāgre (tip of nose) and Bhrūmadhye (eyebrow), for tratak exercise (a purification), and also says 'focus the gaze' in asana practice.
 Vishnudevananda cautions that prolonged or incorrect practice may cause problems for the eye muscles or nervous system.
 Initial practice is often done for only minutes at a time, but is gradually increased to up to ten minute intervals.